- Epidemiology of zoonotic diseases

 Her PhD work, which focused on the epidemiology of West Nile virus in Saskatchewan horses, has evolved to a focus on more of the human aspects of WNv in Saskatchewan.

-Current research interests include continued work on modeling West Nile virus in the Prairie Provinces and the epidemiology of zoonotic diseases of companion animals, particularly as it regards northern rural, remote or First Nations communities.
-She is involved in research group that focuses on water research as it pertains to First Nations communities in Saskatchewan.
+Dr. Epp's current research interests include continued work on modeling West Nile virus in the Canadian Prairies and the epidemiology of zoonotic diseases of companion animals, particularly as it regards northern rural, remote or First Nations communities.
+She is involved in a research group that focuses on water research as it pertains to First Nations communities in Saskatchewan.
 She also has a continued interest in the application of spatial epidemiology techniques in a variety of animal disease situations.

 - T. Epp, S. Parker, 2009.
 Factors in foodborne disease control: a brief overview of issues in changing zoonotic disease transmission and the roles of public health and veterinary professionals.
 Journal of Agromedicine: practice, policy and research, 14:228-234.